GSA/cto-website/_guides/Agile_Contracts_PWS_Template.md

 Contracting Officer (CO)
 <p>[Add specific roles here]</p>

-* Sample Contracting Officer Language:
+_Sample Contracting Officer Language_
   <p><i> "The Contracting Officer (CO) is responsible for monitoring call order contract compliance, contract administration, and cost control and for resolving any differences between the observations documented by the Government and the contractor.
 The CO will designate, at a minimum, one (1) CO’s Representative (COR) or one (1) Alternate CO’s Representative (ACOR) as the Government authority for performance management, based on the complexity of the services measured, as well as the contractor’s performance."</i></p>

 Procurement Project Manager
 <p>[Add specific roles here]</p>

-* Sample Procurement Manager Language:
+_Sample Procurement Manager Language_
   <p><i> "The Procurement Project Manager is the interface between the requiring organization (GSA 18F) and contracting organization.
 The Procurement PM coordinates technical aspects of the contract with the COR / ACOR and CO, assists with contract administration, ensures client acceptance of services, and reviews invoices for payment."</i></p>

 Product Lead
 <p>[Add specific roles here]</p>

-* Sample Product Lead Language:
+_Sample Product Lead Language_
   <p><i> "The Contractor shall provide a Project Lead as the primary point of contact for the coordination between the contractor, the Product Owner, as well as the CO and COR / ACOR.
 The Project Lead’s responsibilities include:
 * Coordination with the contracting organization’s program office to enable timely problem resolution,
 * Properly aligning staffing requirements